SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Introduction

-In recent years a growing number of scholars~\cite{Chen2020Gen, Wang2020Deep, Wu2020LCNN,Ma2021Continual} have made attempts to detect fake audios.
-A variety of datasets have also been built to promote research on detecting fake utterances.
-Most of previous datasets are focused on detecting spoofed utterances for automatic speaker verification (ASV) systems.
-There are about four types of spoofing attacks~\cite{Wu2015Spoofing}: impersonation, replay, speech synthesis and voice conversion.
-Few of datasets are designed for audio deepfake detection including in the ASVspoof 2021~\cite{2021ASVspoof} and the first Audio Deep synthesis Detection (ADD 2022) challenge\footnote{http://addchallenge.cn/add2022}.
-The ADD 2022 considers some ignored challenging fake scenarios in real life~\cite{Yi2022ADD}.
-The deepfake utterances are roughly classified into three kinds of types: speech synthesis, voice conversion and speech manipulation.
-Impersonation~\cite{Wu2015Spoofing} denotes human mimicking that an imitator mimics the voice timbre and prosody of a target speaker.
-Replay attack~\cite{Kinnunen2017ASVspoof} is referred to as a form of replaying pre-recorded bona fide utterances of a target speaker to an ASV system.
+\blackf{A growing number of datasets have been built to promote research on detecting fake utterances.} Most of previous datasets are focused on detecting spoofed utterances for automatic speaker verification (ASV) systems.
+There are about four types of spoofing attacks~\cite{Wu2015Spoofing}: impersonation, replay, speech synthesis and voice conversion. \blackf{A few} datasets are designed for deepfake audio detection including in the ASVspoof 2021~\cite{2021ASVspoof}, the first Audio Deep synthesis Detection (ADD 2022)~\cite{Yi2022ADD}challenge~\footnote{http://addchallenge.cn/add2022} and the second Audio Deepfake Detection (ADD 2023) ~\cite{Yi2023ADD} challenge~\footnote{http://addchallenge.cn/add2023} \blackf{considering some ignored challenging fake scenarios in real life.} \blackf{Deepfake} utterances are roughly classified into three types: speech synthesis, voice conversion and speech manipulation.
+Impersonation~\cite{Wu2015Spoofing} denotes human mimicking \blackf{where} an imitator mimics the voice timbre and prosody of a target speaker.
+Replay attack~\cite{Kinnunen2017ASVspoof} \blackf{refers to} a form of replaying pre-recorded bona fide utterances of a target speaker to an ASV system.
 An example is the recording replayed using a smart device.
 Speech synthesis~\cite{Wu2015Spoofing} is a technique for generating intelligible and natural speech for any arbitrary text using machine learning based models.
-Voice conversion~\cite{Wu2015Spoofing} aims to changing from the timbre and prosody of the speech of a given speaker to that of another speaker via computer-aided technologies.
-Speech manipulation~\cite{Yi2021Half} is to generate partially fake utterances by manipulating the original genuine utterances with bona fide or synthesized audio segments.
+Voice conversion~\cite{Wu2015Spoofing} \blackf{aims to change the timbre and prosody of the utterance so that it matches the style of another speaker via computer-aided technologies.} Speech manipulation~\cite{Yi2021Half} \blackf{involves generating} partially fake utterances by manipulating the original genuine utterances with bona fide or synthesized audio segments.